H2S radar transmitters TR3191 and ASV MK7.

 Here the view of the magnet of the magnetron CV64, and the spark isolation shield.
 This spark isolation shield is nescessary , because of the high HF- voltage on the cathode side of the magnetron.Also to be seen, the wavequide to the reflector feeder.
 The wavequide is matching the magnetron output impedance to the feeder impedance.

-Here is very well to see, that the magnetron fitts in the first part of the wave quide inside the transmitter.
+Here is very well to see, that the magnetron fits in the first part of the wave quide inside.
 Inside the wavquide is to be seen, output stick of the magnetron.

 The magnetron CV 64.
 Copper coverplate removed.

 A x-ray picture of the CV 64.
 Here we can see the several resonator holes.
 These holes are made in a big piece of cupper material.
 In the most above resonator hole, you can see the energy output link.

 H2S mk7A, a 3 cm wavelength ASV radar.